-Also exercise is a powerful tool to stimulate several brain processes, there is a strong relationship between physical activity and mood,the available evidence support the value of exercise in reducing depressive symptoms.
+There is a strong relationship between physical activity and mood – the available evidence supports the value of exercise in reducing depressive symptoms.

-Therapeutic exercise consist of a variety of exercises inclusive of balance, strengthening, range of motion, endurance, and plyometric activities.
+The therapeutic exercise consists of a variety of exercises inclusive of balance, strengthening, range of motion, endurance, and plyometric activities.

-That’s why at 5 STAR CLINIC we take care to combine manual therapy and therapeutic exercises, delivering an Home Exercise Program to help the resolution of the condition.
+At 5 STAR CLINIC, we take care to combine manual therapy and therapeutic exercises, delivering a Home Exercise Program to help the resolution of the condition.

 Smidt N. et al.(2005)Effectiveness of exercise therapy: A best-evidence summary of systematic reviews.
 Australian Journal of Physiotherapy Volume 51, Issue 2, 2005, Pages 71-85